willmino/14_EarthQuakes_Javascript/README.md

 ### Legend
 A map legend is created as the variable "legend" set equal to :
 `L.control({position: "bottomright"});`.
 This creates a box that holds all the legend contents.
 Each color box of the and corresponding magnitude value is then dynamically generated using a for loop nested in the legend.onAdd() function.
 The line `let div = L.DomUtil.create("div", "info legend");` allows for a division to be created for each box to obtain a specific color within the legend.
-The for loop then iterates through each magnitude of a possible earthquake, obrains its color from the boolean operational statement, and finally returns the resulting div element that is added to the legend object.
+The for loop then iterates through each magnitude of a possible earthquake, obtains its color from the boolean operational statement, and finally returns the resulting div element that is added to the legend object.

 ### Dynamics of the Website
 Data obtained from geoJSON() functions were added to each respective layer on the map.